tgood13/test/README.md

 * Click on "macOS 64-bit installer"

-## Creating the Virtual Environment
+## Step 3: Creating the Virtual Environment

 Change directories to "workshop3" folder
 ```